 A five-minute walk from Pamela's restaurant, to Marine Parade and you are at the Grosvenor Casino Great Yarmouth.

 I have been to this place umpteen times and it is a beautiful listed building with a touch of class.
-I've been to Grosvenor Casinos at Luton and Nottingham and this place is head and shoulders about those two, and I wasn't displeased with those venues.
+I've been to Grosvenor Casinos at Luton and Nottingham and this place is head and shoulders above those two, and I wasn't displeased with those venues.

 Great Yarmouth Grosvenor Casino has a touch of the Casino Royales about it.